About my region – Warrnambool and South West Victoria

 The Warrnambool and South West region of Victoria is located in the south–west corner of the state, and adjoins the South Australian border.
 The region comprises the six local government areas of Colac–Otway, Corangamite, Glenelg, Moyne, Southern Grampians and Warrnambool, part of Surf Coast, and the major regional centres of Colac, Hamilton and Warrnambool.
-The region covers a total area of around 26,380 square kilometres or 11.6 per cent of Victoria's total area and is home to approximately 120,700 people (ABS 2011).
+The region covers a total area of around 26,380 square kilometres or 11.6 per cent of Victoria's total area and is home to approximately 124,700 people (ABS 2018).

-Australian Bureau of Statistics (ABS) data from the February 2017 Labour Force Survey indicate that around 62,500 people were employed in the Warrnambool and South West region.
+Australian Bureau of Statistics (ABS) data from the August 2020 Labour Force Survey indicate that around 64,700 people were employed in the Warrnambool and South West region.
 The region accounts for 2 per cent of total employment in Victoria and 20 per cent of all people employed in the Victorian agriculture, forestry and fishing sector.

 Value of agricultural production

-In 2014–15, the gross value of agricultural production in the Warrnambool and South West region was $2.4 billion, which was 19 per cent of the total gross value of agricultural production in Victoria ($13.1 billion).
+In 2018–19, the gross value of agricultural production in the Warrnambool and South West region was $3 billion, which was 19 per cent of the total gross value of agricultural production in Victoria ($15.9 billion).

-The most important commodities in the region based on the gross value of agricultural production were milk ($958 million), followed by cattle and calves ($592 million) and sheep and lambs ($457 million).
-These commodities together contributed 82 per cent of the total value of agricultural production in the region.
+The most important commodities in the Warrnambool and South West region based on the gross value of agricultural production were milk ($865 million), followed by cattle and calves ($716 million) and sheep and lambs ($623 million).
+These commodities together contributed 73 per cent of the total value of agricultural production in the region.